lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

     are mostly blindly searching the unvisted state space.

-2.  **Backtracking** -- Similar to DFS, this approach can be used when there are overlapping subproblems and no optimal substructure exists, i.e. we can not derive optimal solutions to subproblems even when given a global optimal solution.
+2.  **Backtracking** -- Similar to DFS, this approach can be used when there are overlapping subproblems but no optimal substructure exists, i.e. we can not derive optimal solutions to subproblems even when given a global optimal solution.
 Additionally, any local cost analysis will not be enough to help us determine which path to